 As you will notice, Metal cutlery is prohibited but Spoons are explicitly allowed !
 They can clearly be used as weapon.
 How and why are they allowed ?

-Read our review of Gavin Howe Barrister
+Read the reviews of Gavin Howe Barrister

 - Judicial Assistant at the UK Supreme CourtEvery year, the UK Supreme Court invites applications for up to 11 Judicial Assistants to support the work of the… Read more: Judicial Assistant at the UK Supreme Court

 - Chief MagistrateThe title “Chief Magistrate” holds historical and contemporary significance in various legal and governmental systems across the world.
 The Senior… Read more: Chief Magistrate